imagekitio/docs-keep-a-changelog/features/single-sign-on/README.md

 {% hint style="info" %}
 **Paid plan only**\
-This feature is currently available only to paid users.
+At the moment, this feature is available in all paid plans.
+But soon, it will be only available on custom enterprise pricing plans.
 {% endhint %}

 Single sign-on (SSO) is an authentication method that allows users to log in to ImageKit with a single unique ID provided through a trusted Identity Provider (IdP).